 The twin that performed the squat lost 1.4 kilograms during the six-week period (64 to 62.6 kg), but the twin that performed the hip thrust did not change body mass (63.3 kg).

 Given what we know about the impact of appropriate calorie intake on muscle growth, the fact that the squat twin lost 3 lbs over 6 weeks is important.
 Then again, we might actually be surprised that she gained as much muscle as she did.
 But this is what happens in beginners.
 Would her glute growth, inasmuch as it was barely less than the hip thrust, been higher if she hadn’t lost weight.
-We can’t know but this is just another flaw in the study.
+We can’t know but this is just another confound in the study.

 Hip Thrust vs Squats: Discussion